Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/gpt-llm.md

 ## Description
 <div class="divider"></div>

-The GPT Prompt Node allows using Generative AI for creating relevant content.
+The GPT LLM Node allows using Generative AI for creating relevant content.
 To do that, you need to add a text prompt that helps Generative AI continue the text.

 Before using this Node, set the Generative AI provider in the [Settings](../../generative-ai.md#set-up-generative-ai).

-To display the output of the GPT Prompt Node to the user, follow these steps:
+To display the output of the GPT LLM Node to the user, follow these steps:

-1. In the Flow editor, add a Say Node below the GPT Prompt Node.
+1. In the Flow editor, add a Say Node below the GPT LLM Node.
 2. In the **Output Type** field, select **Text**.
 3. In the **Text** field, specify `{{ " {{ input.generativeAi }}" }}`.
 4. Click **Save Node**.